temirrr/AsyncIO-Message-App/README.md

 Respective instructions for Windows can be found on the Internet.

+- Later on, if you want to shut the Redis server down, use the "redis-cli shutdown" command.
+- In case you want to check whether the server is running, use the "redis-cli" command.
+You can also use "redis-cli ping" command and get "PONG" in response in case server is running.

 ### Server Start
 - Run "python ./app.py" from the root folder.
 Note that it will occupy one of terminal windows.